xxl4/me/source/_posts/rss/IT-security-2024-12-13.md

 **US TikTok Ban Imminent After Appeal Fails**

-The United States government's ban on the popular video-sharing app TikTok is set to take effect soon after a federal appeals court rejected a request to block the ban.
+The Trump administration's ban on the popular Chinese-owned app TikTok is set to go into effect on September 20th after an appeal by the app's parent company, ByteDance, was rejected by a federal judge.

+The ban prohibits US companies from doing business with TikTok.
+This would effectively shut down the app in the United States, as TikTok relies on US-based servers and infrastructure to operate.

+ByteDance had argued that the ban was unconstitutional and would violate the free speech rights of TikTok users.
+However, the judge found that the government had a legitimate interest in protecting national security and that the ban was narrowly tailored to achieve that goal.

-The ban, which was first announced by President Trump in August 2020, was based on concerns that TikTok poses a national security risk because it is owned by a Chinese company, ByteDance.
-The ban would prohibit US citizens from downloading or using TikTok.
+The US government has expressed concerns that TikTok poses a security risk because it is owned by a Chinese company.
+The government alleges that ByteDance could be compelled by the Chinese government to share data on TikTok users with the Chinese government.
+ByteDance has denied these allegations.

-TikTok has denied the allegations of national security risks and has appealed the ban.
-However, the appeals court ruled that the government has a valid basis for blocking downloads and updates of the app.

-The ban is scheduled to take effect on September 27th, 2020.
-However, TikTok has indicated that it will continue to fight the ban and is considering other legal options.

-The ban on TikTok has been a controversial move, with critics arguing that it is an overreach of government authority and violates the First Amendment rights of free speech.
-Supporters of the ban argue that it is necessary to protect national security.
+The ban is likely to have a significant impact on TikTok's business.
+The app has over 100 million active users in the United States and is one of the most popular apps in the world.
+The ban is also likely to have a negative impact on US businesses that rely on TikTok for marketing and advertising.

+The Trump administration has given ByteDance until September 20th to sell its TikTok operations in the United States.
+If ByteDance is unable to do so, the app will be banned in the United States.

+ByteDance is currently in talks with Microsoft about a possible deal to sell its TikTok operations in the United States.
+However, it is unclear whether Microsoft will be able to complete the deal before the September 20th deadline.

-The fate of TikTok in the United States is still uncertain, but the appeals court's decision is a major setback for the app.
-If the ban does take effect, it could have a significant impact on the US social media landscape.
+If ByteDance is unable to sell its TikTok operations in the United States, the app will be banned in the United States.
+This will be a major blow to TikTok and will likely have a significant impact on the social media landscape in the United States.

 ## How AI can help you attract, engage and retain the best talent in 2025
 [Read more](https://www.computerweekly.com/opinion/How-AI-can-help-you-attract-engage-and-retain-the-best-talent-in-2025)